 A premium tax credit is money that the federal government pays directly to your insurance company every month so that you have lower monthly premiums.
 If you qualify for premium tax credits, you may be able to use some of the tax credit towards the purchase of dental insurance as well.
 Your tax credit is based on the income you and the people in your tax household expect to have during the year.

 Open Enrollment is the period in the year when you can can enroll in a health insurance plan through the Health Connector Marketplace without a qualifying event.
-The 2017 Open Enrollment period ended January 31, 2017.
+The 2020 Open Enrollment period started November 1, 2019 and ended January 23, 2020.
+The next period for 2021 will be announced mid-year 2020.
 Outside the Open Enrollment Period, you generally can enroll in a health insurance plan only if you qualify for a Special Enrollment Period.
 You qualify if you have certain life events, like getting married, having a baby, or losing other health coverage.
 Learn more → You can enroll any time of the year if: You qualify for MassHealth.
 You now qualify for a ConnectorCare plan through the Health Connector after not having qualified in the past, or after applying for the first time.
 You are applying for dental coverage.
 You are a member of a federally recognized tribe or Alaska Native shareholder.
 If you have have insurance from a job, job-based plans may have different Open Enrollment Periods.
 Check with your employer.

 The most you pay during a policy period (usually a year) before your health insurance or plan begins to pay 100% of the allowed amount.
 This limit never includes your premium, balance-billed charges, or health care your health insurance or plan doesn’t cover.
 Some health insurance or plans don’t count your co-payments, deductibles, coinsurance payments, out-of-network payments, or other expenses toward this limit.
 In Medicaid and CHIP, the limit includes premiums.